Executive Director: Susan Adele Huizenga

 - Prohibiting entry into the facility for non-essential visitors.

-- Interviewing approved visitors about their current health condition and recent travel history.
+- Interview approved visitors about their current health condition and recent travel history.

 Health & cleaning practices at the facility:

-We changed A/C filters, acquired hand sanitizer & wipes, we have a thermometer for verifying health status, disassemble public refreshments area, wipe down all surfaces after carpet installation & do so after visitors. dust masks available if a mask needed.
+We changed A/C filters, acquired hand sanitizer & wipes, we have a thermometer for verifying health status.
+We disassemble our public refreshments area, wiped down all surfaces after carpet installation & do so after all user visits.
+Dust masks available if a mask needed.